tarzona/FrozenLegacies/Papers/README.md

 ## For REU Students and Mentees
 __There are more papers that needed to be cataloged.
 Please talk to Angelo T. for more information about this__

-There is a word document uploaded in this folder [abc](BlankCoverSheet.docx)
+There is a word document uploaded in this folder [Blank Cover Sheet](BlankCoverSheet.docx) which you will __use__ to guide your reading scientific journals.